 As part of a dynamic urban university in a city of growing international awareness and status, the department is fulfilling its responsibility to meet the increasing foreign language needs of the governmental, business, and professional communities.The Department of World Languages and Cultures recognizes that an active command of the language and a thorough exploration of the culture form an essential basis for further study in its curriculum.

 American Sign Language is offered by the College of Education.*

-Please note that due to necessary minimum enrollment policies it is possible that not all classes of any given sequence can be offered in direct succession; this is particularly true among less commonly taught languages such as Chinese, Latin, Korean, and Portuguese.
+Please note that due to necessary minimum enrollment policies it is possible that not all classes of any given sequence can be offered in direct succession; this is particularly true among less commonly taught languages such as Chinese, Latin, and Korean.